ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 1. Clash conditions on POLREFR
     - Guide rails on flipper stage and slit 2 clash with sample table (including something on the table)
     - Slit 2 height stage hits a cross bar if too low
-    - j1, j2 and h are all related because horixontal stage can fall off jacks if j1 or j2 are different
+    - j1, j2 and h are all related because horizontal stage can fall off jacks if j1 or j2 are different
 1. Homing of motors what can and what can't
     - all apart from bench jacks
 1. Bump strips what does it do